Knotx/knotx/documentation/src/main/wiki/ViewKnot.md

 templates.

 View Knot retrieves all [[dynamic fragments|Splitter]] from [[Knot Context|Knot]].
-Then for each fragment it evaluate Handlebars template fragment using fragment context.
+Then for each fragment it evaluates Handlebars template fragment using fragment context.
 In this way data from other [[Knots|Knot]] can be applied to Handlebars snippets.
 Handlebars template evaluation process uses also responses from Adapter calls.
 Those calls are described in the next section.